2Elian/2Elian.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include content understanding with large language models and multimodal retrieval.
+This is my personal portfolio page, and you can view my works in the portfolio below.
+You can contact me at lizimo@nuist.edu.cn.

 #interests:
 #- Artificial Intelligence